pyramids/needjs/README.md

 Alternatives
 ------------

-There are lots of loaders for javascript (and even more general resource).
+There are lots of loaders for javascript (and even more general resources).
 Yet currently, I am only aware of a single full alternative for loading resources with integrity checks and fallback to alternative sources,